ctools/ctools/doc/source/reference_manual/ctedispcube.rst

      chatter = 4: detailed report about the task execution

 ``(clobber = yes) [boolean]``
-    Specifies whether an existing output point spread function cube file should be overwritten.
+    Specifies whether an existing output energy dispersion cube file should be overwritten.

 ``(debug = no) [boolean]``
     Enables debug mode.
 In debug mode the executable will dump any log file output to the console.